maciasroses/Remix-Mono-Docker/README.md

-# This is a monolitic example with Remix.run and Prisma with Postgres database
+# This is a monolithic example with Remix.run and Prisma with Postgres database